areenalhaj/shopping-cart/README2.md

-# This project's script.js file is my solution for the challenge.
+# The project's (script.js) file is my solution for the challenge.